ceddc/Techday2018-Gurten-MachineLearning/README.md

 # Techday 2018 : "Pop-up" pool detection using ArcGIS, Machine Learning and Deep Learning

-This repository is part of the Esri Suisse [Techday 2018](https://www.techday.ch/) workshop **"Digitale Explosion und «The Science of Where»"**
+This repository is part of the Esri Suisse [Techday](https://www.techday.ch/)
 ![pools](presImages/thisisapool.png)

 # Useful links